Phoebezuo/Phoebezuo.github.io/_posts/2020-12-20-Summary-of-Concurrency for-Software-Development.md

     \end{align*}
     $$

-2. What is the maximum fraction of a program’s parallel execution time that can be spent in serial code if it is to achieve a scaled speedup of 7 on 8 processors?
+2. What is the maximum fraction of a program's parallel execution time that can be spent in serial code if it is to achieve a scaled speedup of 7 on 8 processors?

     $$
     \begin{align*}